 Harry Potter played a huge role in my childhood, and I will always love the story.
 However, I have concerns about the franchise which is still as strong as ever all this time later.
-In particular, I have beef with the author.
-Is J.K Rowling ruining Harry Potter, and by extension, is it time for the Boy Who Lived to finally die?
+There is something my younger self never thought I would utter: is it time for the Boy Who Lived to finally die?

 The Boy Who Lived

 When Deathly Hallows Part 2 came out, I thought that was the last bit of Harry Potter content until the inevitable remake.
 I was sad at the thought of no longer having it to look forward to.

 The first film came out when I was 7 so all my life, I spent every year looking forward to the next movie.
 I put off reading the books until after they all came out so I could stay immersed in the Wizarding World for as long as possible.
 I could not have been more wrong about it being the end.
 Pretty soon we had Pottermore, a theme park in Orlando, and more.

 Since 1997, Harry Potter has been non-stop.
 It refuses to die.
 It can’t die.